 urgent and is dependent on the conduct and completion of

 well-designed clinical trials.
 There is NO other way

 answer relevant clinical questions, while providing also a strong

-protocols within the study must have a potential to provide clinical
+study protocol (both if in a randomized allocation design) must have a potential to provide clinical

 benefit roughly equivalent or superior to available standard

 therapies, or the best supportive care.